Kufre-eyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script delete every js file
+the script prints the list of all files with a .gifs extensions